MP 2 Image Manipulation II

 - make use of

-correctness and reference variables - create a
+constcorrectness and reference variables - create a

 Makefile

-For this MP you will write a subclass of the PNG
+For this MP you will write a subclass of the PNG class that provides

 additional functions for manipulating the image (MP 2.1).
 Then you will write a

-class that stores multiple images and their coordinates, and can output
+Scene class that stores multiple images and their coordinates, and can output

 an image of the whole scene (MP 2.2).
 Finally, in order to compile your code,

-.
+you will write a Makefile.
 We strongly recommend implementing, compiling, and

 testing the files in 2.1 before starting 2.2.
 We say this because you cannot

-compile or test the code for the Scene
+compile or test the code for the Scene class until you implement the Image

 class.